 This figure is more than what is spent on food, shelter and clothing combined, and this ratio appears to be getting worse.
 The report pointed out that the percentage of income going to taxes has increased from 33.5% in 1961 to 42% today, as the average family’s tax bill has risen over 1,800% in the last 50 years.

 Because of Taxes, Family Spending is Limited

-Charles Lammam, co-author of the report, points out that the current situation limits what families can spend their money on –
+Charles Lammam, co-author of the report, points out that the current situation limits what families can spend their money on:

 “With more money going to the government, families have less to spend on things they care about, to save for education and retirement, and to pay down household debt,” says Lammam.

-“Is it a surprise that we have record level of household debt in this country?” asks Schwartz.
+Jeff Schwartz, executive director of Consolidated Credit Counseling Services of Canada, says the tax burden placed on Canadians may be a cause of rising household debt.
+“Is it a surprise that we have record level of household debt in this country?” says Schwartz.
 “Canadians are finding it hard to pay off their debts and a rising tax burden may be a contributor.”

 According to the report, when combing taxes, food, shelter and clothing together, the average family has about 22% of their income left over.
 Even though that doesn’t leave much for savings and debt payments, Consolidated Credit offers the following tips:

 If you want to learn more about making responsible financial decisions, check out Consolidated Credit’s free Personal Finance educational section.
-If you’re struggling with debt, call one of our trained counsellors today at for a free debt analysis.
+If you’re struggling with debt, call one of our trained counsellors today at 1-888-294-3130 for a free debt analysis.